-Supporting the above we are partners in a range of learning opportunities including Reach, ACES, SHEP, Dundee City Campus, Discovering Degrees for Schools and the Transformation Trust.
+Supporting the above we are partners in a range of learning opportunities including Reach, ACES, SHEP, Dundee City Campus, Discovering Degrees and the City of Dundee Educational Trust.
 If eligible to benefit from these we strongly encourage you to do so.